Need help dealing with violent or distressing online content? Learn more

 Family Link is an app developed for families with children under the age of 13 who have an Android device.
 It enables you to set screen time limits, review app permissions (such as their camera, location, contacts), block apps and approve downloads, block sites and filter content.

-You and your child need to have Google accounts and be signed in.
+You and your child need to have Google accounts and be signed in to use Family Link.
 It is worth reading the parent disclosure statement.

 Mobile service providers